hchilukuri1010/IDS2024F/quiz/quiz 3/README.md

 +

 What does it mean if two Boolean propositions are equal?
-+  two propositions with the same truth value are equally plausible.
++  Two propositions with the same truth value are equally plausible.

 What is the result of adding two propositions that complement each other Explain your answer with an example.
 +  At least one of the propositions, A, B is true.
 For example, when it rains(A) there are clouds(B).
 Without B, A won't happen.
 So B is always true if A is happening.

 What is the result of multiplying (that is, conjunction of) two propositions that complement each other?
-Explain you answer with an example.
+Explain your answer with an example.
 +  Both A and B are true.
 For example, the light(A) causes photosynthesis to occur in plants(B).
 This is true both ways, if photosynthesis is to occur it needs light.

 Display the logical implication A⇒B via a Venn diagram.